Loan for the purchase of a high-quality piano

 What documents do I need for a piano loan?

-Generally, you will need valid identification documents, the last two to three payslips (or tax assessments for the self-employed), and current bank statements that prove regular money inflow.
+As a rule, you need valid identity documents, your last two to three payslips (or tax assessments if you are self-employed), and recent bank statements proving regular incoming payments.

 Not necessarily.
 Zero-percent offers are often tied to very short terms.
-For longer durations, a bank loan with interest can often be cheaper overall than the dealer's follow-up financing.
+With longer terms, an instalment loan from a bank can be cheaper overall than the dealer’s follow-up financing, even with interest.

-What happens if I can no longer pay the instalments on my loan?
+What happens if I can no longer pay my credit instalments?

-If you experience difficulties with payments, contact your bank immediately.
-Often, solutions such as a payment holiday or a reduction in the rate can be arranged.
-A residual debt insurance can also cover this risk.
+If you are having payment difficulties, contact your bank immediately.
+Often, solutions such as a payment holiday or a reduction in instalments can be found.
+Loan protection insurance can also cover this risk.

-Does my home contents insurance cover my expensive piano?
+Does my contents insurance cover my expensive piano?

 Only partially.
-Contents insurance often has value limits and usually only covers damage at the insured location (your home) due to fire, water, or burglary.
-A specialised musical instrument insurance offers more comprehensive protection.
+Contents insurance often has value limits and usually only covers damage at the insured location (your flat) caused by fire, water or burglary.
+A special instrument insurance policy offers more comprehensive protection.

-Can I repay the loan for the piano early?
+Can I pay off the loan for the piano early?

-Yes, with most installment loans, partial prepayments or a full early repayment are possible.
-Pay attention in the contract to see if there are any fees (known as early repayment charges) associated with this.
+Yes, with most instalment loans, extra repayments or full early repayment are possible.
+Check the contract to see whether fees apply for this (a so-called early repayment charge).

 Does a second borrower improve my chances?

-Yes, a second borrower with a good credit rating, such as a partner, significantly increases the security for the bank and thereby improves the chances of loan approval and more favourable interest rates.
+Yes, a second borrower with good creditworthiness, for example a partner, significantly increases the bank's security and thereby improves the chances of loan approval and more favourable interest rates.

 Subscribe to our newsletter